seungjae2525/MRMCbinary_simualtion/README.md

 ## Simulation in Sec 5

-This folder contains R scripts and result files used to generate simulation results for Section 5 of the manuscript.
+This folder contains R scripts, RData, and result (Table and Figure) files used to reproduce simulation results for Section 5 of the manuscript.

 Below is a brief description of each subfolder and file: